MicrosoftDocs/Virtualization-Documentation/tlfs.md

 For local stats types, the caller must be the parent of the partition specified by *PartitionId*.

-The partition specified by *PartitionId* must be in the “active” state.
+The partition specified by *PartitionId* must be in the “active" state.

 Return Values